An Odd Pair

 16mm + Super8 to 2K, 29:44 minutes, 2021

-A parallel inquiry into the mysterious appearance of a pair of strange birds on a Brooklyn fire escape alongside a personal investigation of the enigmatic nature of human fertility and twins.
+A parallel inquiry into the mysterious appearance of a pair of strange birds on my fire escape alongside a personal study of human fertility, twinning, and reproductive justice.